 The current regulation in Section 362, Title 14, CCR, provides for limited hunting of Nelson bighorn rams in specified areas of the State.
-The proposed change is intended to adjust the number of tags available for the 2019 season based on bighorn sheep spring population surveys conducted by the Department.

-Final tag quota determinations will be made pending completion of all surveys and data analyses.
+The proposed change is intended to adjust the number of tags available for the 2020 season based on bighorn sheep fall/winter population surveys conducted by the Department.
+Final tag quota recommendations will be made pending completion of all surveys and data analyses. quota recommendations will be made pending completion of all surveys and data analyses.